 Check out some of the great tours in Puglia:

 - Lecce: Sightseeing Tour, the Florence of South Italy

 - Bari: Customized Private Walking Tour with a Local

 The easiest and cheap way is to fly to Bari or Brindisi with low-cost companies Ryanair or EasyJet.
 In case you are already exploring Rome, Milan or other places in the north of the country, you’ll find cheap flights from these cities to Puglia, too.

-You can also take a night bus from the capital to Lecce, where you can spend a couple of days before you hit the road for the best beaches in Puglia.
-If you have more time to explore the south, we suggest renting a car in Lecce, Taranto, Bari or Brindisi so you’ll be more flexible and able to reach remote beaches as well as neighbouring towns and villages nearby.
+You can also take a night bus from the capital to Lecce, where you can spend a couple of days.
+If you have more time to explore the south, we suggest renting a car in Lecce, Taranto, Bari or Brindisi so you’ll be more flexible and able to reach remote beaches as well as neighbouring towns and villages.

 You can also travel by train to Puglia.
 Here is a list of resources for trains in Italy.
 When in Puglia you can move from one town to the other with local trains, check the Ferrovie del Sud-Est website.

-Whether you are a beach person or you need to get a proper rest after trekking in the mountains, so we do hope this post will help you to pick out one of the best beaches in Puglia.
+Whether you are a beach person or you need to get a proper rest after trekking in the mountains, we hope this post will help you to pick some of the best beaches in Puglia.
 Summer is coming dear friends, and hopefully you’ll get to Puglia for your next beach vacation.

 Disclosure: Some of the links above are affiliate links, which at no extra cost to you, will earn us a small commission and reduce the costs of running this site.